ropensci-archive/ropensciToolkit/README.md

-# This package contains helper functions for rOpenSci repository/literature packages.
+This package will shortly become popualted with helper functions for ropensci database and literature packages.